 Significant growth is planned along the A428/A1303 corridor towards Cambourne, St Neots and onwards to Bedford.
 Around 8,000 new homes are planned for major new developments at Cambourne West, Bourn Airfield and Eddington in North West Cambridge, connecting to a significant employment cluster to the east of the corridor at West Cambridge.
-Public transport along this corridor will be transformed by the GCP's Cambourne to Cambridge scheme offering segregated public transport and active travel provision.
-The scheme includes a new Travel Hub site at Scotland Farm as well as parallel facilities for pedestrians, cyclists, and horse riders.
-A new railway station at Cambourne as part of the East West Rail scheme and will also offer rail connections to Cambridge and St Neots.
+Public transport will be transformed by GCP's Cambourne to Cambridge scheme offering segregated public transport and active travel provision.
+The scheme includes a new Mobility (Travel) Hub at Scotland Farm as well as parallel facilities for active travel, wheelers, and horse riders.
+A new railway station at Cambourne as part of the East West Rail scheme will offer rail connections to Cambridge and St Neots.

 Key routes from Comberton, Barton and Haslingfield will be serviced by new Greenways linking to the city.
-The existing St Ives Busway active travel path will also form part of the new Greenways network with upgraded/ new links from the Busway to Over, Cottenham and Fen Ditton.
+The existing St Ives Busway active travel path also forms part of the new Greenways network with upgraded/ new links from the Busway to Over, Cottenham and Fen Ditton.